Marijuana growers spend a lot of money on hydroponics nutrients because we want big, phat, sugary buds.

 At least they didn’t hang up on me this time.

 But they told me General Hydroponics does not use marijuana plants in any of its testing.

 They said General Hydroponics has “nothing to do with marijuana or marijuana growers.”

 “Our products are for ornamental plants and veggies, not for illegal crops,” the General Hydroponics man said.

 Look at the General Hydroponics website or talk to their reps at an indoor gardening expo…they’ll make it clear they’re not dedicated to helping you grow bigger and better marijuana.

 Their website proclaims: “We are developing new hydroponic systems and perfecting nutrient formulas to enhance flavor and yield plus vitamin and mineral content in food crops for higher nutritional value.
 Our farm division is testing many varieties of vegetables…”

-The obvious reaction you have to this is that marijuana is not a vegetable or food crop.
+The obvious reaction you have to this is–hey, General Hydroponics, marijuana is not a vegetable or a food crop.

 Hydroponics insiders, including former employees of General Hydroponics, know that GH’s hydroponics ingredients, ratios, and manufacturing processes produce generic hydroponics fertilizers that have no specificity to marijuana, and GH is proud to tell you so.